ahmadassaf/Chatter/README.md

             └── controllers
 ```

+We did not use any [Yeoman](http://yeoman.io) generators as what we want is a simple structure.

 ## Design Decisions:

 To better organize the front-end code, we are using [Require.js](http://requirejs.org/): It is a JavaScript file and module loader.
 It is optimized for in-browser use, but it can be used in other JavaScript environments, like Rhino and Node.
 It brings many advantages: